krishi0408/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/ecs-deployment-tutorial.md

 If you do select this option, Harness will poll the ECS task to see if it triggered successfully.

+### Support for Task Definition ARN in ECS Run Task
+ECS Run Task supports ARN Definition for Task Definition configuration

+You can provided a pre-generate ARN of Task Definition in ECS Run Task and run the pipeline

 ### Support for ECS Deployments with Service Mesh Configuration
 Harness ECS Deployments supports deploying of ECS Services with AWS Service Discovery Configuration